 Mobile map packages created for use in Navigator for ArcGIS must contain one or more locators and a network dataset layer.
 For more information on preparing maps for use in Navigator for ArcGIS, see Prepare maps.

 Web feature layers are the only web layers supported in mobile map packages.
 Other web layers, such as map image and WMS layers, will not be included.
-Additionally, topology, annotation and route layers are not supported.
+Additionally, topology, ArcGIS Desktop annotation, and route layers are not supported.
+Annotation that has been upgraded to ArcGIS Pro annotation is supported.

 - In the Package group on the Share tab, click New Mobile Map Package.